StoneOrbits/VortexEngine/docs/duo_upgrade_guide.md

 <div style="text-align: center; margin: 20px">
   <img style="max-width:260px;" src="assets/images/update-firmware-ui.png">
   <img style="max-width:260px;" src="assets/images/update-firmware-ui-progress.png">

-  You should see the blue bar on your screen fill with progress and your Chromadeck will fill with green LEDs to represent the progress as well.
 </div>

+Both the blue progress bar and the Chromadeck leds will fill as the flashing takes place

  - Let the flash complete.

- - After completion, pressing the button should turn the Duo on.
+ - After completion, pressing the button should turn the Duo on

- - If it powers on successfully, proceed to the next step or go to the [Chromalink Guide](chromalink_guide.html) to see how to use your Duo with Lightshow.lol
+ - If it powers on successfully, proceed to the next step or go to the [Programming Guide](duo_programming_guide.html) to see how to program the Duo with Lightshow.lol

 # Duo Reassembly